310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 Was it all seriously just a huge bother to you?
 'Cuz if it was, then you should’ve said so a long time ago!

-Sure, you never wanted to be an idol in the first place — you joined this school by accident — you can’t keep up with this hero act!
+Sure, you never wanted to be an idol in the first place — you joined this course by accident — you can’t keep up with this hero act!

 I get it, you say it all the time!
 I’m sick and tired of hearing it!
 {% endbubble %}